alaism/gfx_tekgui_doc/docs/function-en.md

 void      display_window(t_tekgui *tekgui);
 ```

-This function print the pixelarray, but can not set it.
+This function prints the pixelarray, but can not set it.
 To set the pixelarray, you must use [<font color="#AFEEEE">tekgui_display</font color="#AFEEEE">](./function-en/#tekgui_display)</br>

 ---
 </br></br><font color="#A0522D">tekfunction</font color="#A0522D">
 ---
 </br></br>
-tekfunction take in parameter the name of a function and return the adresse of this function.</br>
+tekfunction takes in parameter the name of a function and return the adresse of this function.</br>
 tekfunction is define as below

 ```